Learn about gaining job skills in this free lesson, which covers volunteering, returning to school, and other ways to build your portfolio.

 What kind of skills do I need for my career?
 Should I go back to school?
 Are there other ways to learn new skills?
 It's important to grow and develop different skills as you pursue your chosen career, but it's not always clear where you should start.

-In this module, you'll learn about several ways you can develop different job skills, like going back to school, volunteering, building a portfolio, and more.
+In this lesson, you'll learn about several ways you can develop different job skills, like going back to school, volunteering, building a portfolio, and more.
 We'll also talk about making your current job skills more transferable.

 No matter where you are in your current career, it's never too late to learn and develop new job skills.
 Whether you're just entering the workforce or are hoping to change careers, developing new abilities will help set you apart in the job market.
 Learning different skills can also make you more productive and successful at your current job.